Application and Enrollment Steps First Time In College Students

 College Prep Courses: For students taking college prep courses in high school, these classes cannot be used to exempt you from placement testing until we have received the final high school transcript.
 Please speak with the Testing Office for questions.

 First Time in College Students will register for classes during their New Student Orientation (NSO).
+Students who have taken college courses after high school are not required to sign up for New Student Orientation and can meet with an enrollment team member in our Admissions office to assist with steps and move forward with the registration process.
 Once all enrollment steps are complete, visit AlamoNAVIGATE and click "Sign Up for New Student Orientation."

 Please note that ALL enrollment steps MUST be completed prior to attending New Student Orientation or you will not be permitted to remain in the session and will have to reschedule for a new date.